by Collyn Rivers – Updated 2020

 A fuse’s downside is that it will not cut the current quickly.
 This is a drawback with water pumps, fridges and electric motors etc. Some draw up to five times their working current whilst starting.
 A fuse must thus be oversized to cope.
 Whilst slow blow fuses overcome this, few RV owners know they exist.
 Let alone know why they are needed.
 Further, only the most costly can be relied on to blow at their intended current.
 Another failing is that a fuse must be replaced by when it blows.
 If that which caused it to blow remains, the replacement also will blow.
 On the plus side, caravan fuses are cheap.
 They are stocked by most hardware stores.

 A further issue with fuses is that there are known problems with some blade fuses and fuse holders.
 These are mostly over 10 amps or so.
-See Blade Fuse Problems in Travel Trailers.
+See Blade Fuse Problems in Caravans.
 Fuses and fuse holders tend to corrode.
 This causes heat to be generated to the point where they may melt.
 They may catch fire – yet not necessarily blowing the fuse.

 RV fuses and circuit breakers – how circuit breakers work